GokeeMove/javdb_conter/README.md

   - `--search`: Filter items by keyword.
 Can be repeated or comma-separated.
   - `--search-to-ja`: Translate each keyword to Japanese first (default: on), then match against original fields (title/actors/categories).
 Falls back to translated fields.
   - `--search-mode`: `or` (default) or `and` for multi-keyword matching.
+  - `--show`: Display results in terminal with Chinese titles, covers, and magnets.

 ### Notes